LordOfTrident/jesus.hh/README.md

 * [Make](#make)

 ## Introduction
-Just a replacement library for the C++ STL that i decided to make for fun.
+Just a replacement library for the C++ STL built on top of libc that i decided to make for fun.
 Not intended to be used in serious projects.

 ## Quickstart
 Compile the example